-The medium period of the penalty for adultery is from 2 years, 4 months and 1 day to 4 years and 2 months imprisonment.
-The maximum period is from to 4 years, 2 months and 1 day to 6 year imprisonment.
+The medium period of the penalty for adultery ranges from 2 years, 4 months and 1 day to 4 years and 2 months imprisonment.
+The maximum period ranges from to 4 years, 2 months and 1 day to 6 year imprisonment.
 Simply stated, the longest time a wife will be imprisoned is 6 years.

 The Revised Penal Code defines and penalizes “concubinage” in Article 334: “Any husband who shall keep a mistress in the conjugal dwelling, or shall have sexual intercourse, under scandalous circumstances, with a woman who is not his wife, or shall cohabit with her in any other place, shall be punished by prision correccional in its minimum and medium periods.”